enviodev/docs/docs/HyperIndex/Troubleshoot/error-codes.md

 <sub>"Sub-category" indicates the specific file or function in which the error is being encountered.</sub>
 <br></br>
-<sub>"Category" indicates the broader part of indexing process in which the error is being encountered.</sub>
+<sub>"Category" indicates the broader part of the indexing process in which the error is being encountered.</sub>

 # Initialization related errors

 ### `EE100`: Invalid Addresses

-Invalid smart contract addresses present in the configuration file.
+Invalid smart contract addresses are present in the configuration file.

 Use smart contract addresses in the valid format belonging to the correct chain.